 Blog

-Dum Pukht – The Art of Slow Cooking at Tasneem’s Kings Kitchen
+Dum Pukht Biryanis – The Art of Slow Cooking at Tasneem’s Kings Kitchen

 Enjoy Tasneem’s authentic Dum Biryanis-By-The-Kilo safely at home with family and friends